Larry Demic

 Lawrence Curtis Demic (born June 27, 1957) is an American former professional basketball player for the New York Knicks in the National Basketball Association (NBA).
 He played three seasons with the Knicks from 1979 through 1982.
 Demic played college basketball for the Arizona Wildcats, where he was an All-Pac-10 first team selection in 1979.
 He was drafted in the 1979 NBA draft in the first round with the ninth overall pick by New York.

-In 1983, he played for the Crispa Redmanizers in the Open Conference of the Philippine Basketball Association, teaming up with the legendary Billy Ray Bates to win the championship and the coveted Grand Slam for the Redmanizers.
+In 1983, he played for the Crispa Redmanizers in the Open Conference of the Philippine Basketball Association, teaming up with Billy Ray Bates to win the championship and the Grand Slam for the Redmanizers.